helq1116/helq1116.github.io/_pages/about.md

 ---

-*I am looking for a postdoc position in climate science.*

-I am **Linqiang He (何林强)**, a PhD student at the [Institute of Atmospheric Physics, Chinese Academy of Sciences](http://english.iap.cas.cn/), majoring in Meteoropogy.
+Hi, I am Linqiang He, a Ph.D. student at the [Institute of Atmospheric Physics, Chinese Academy of Sciences](http://english.iap.cas.cn/).

-My primary research explores to understand the past monsoon climates, aiming to inform the future change.
+My research primarily explores to understand the past monsoon climates, aiming to inform the future change.
 I utilize state-of-the-art climate models, proxy records, and physical diagnosis.
+I am also intersted in the application of machine learning methods in the climate research.

+*I will get my Ph.D. in  June 2024, and I am looking for a postdoc position in climate science.*

 <script>
 document.write("Last modifid at: "+document.lastModified+"" )